codacy/chart/docs/infrastructure/eks-quickstart.md

     helm upgrade --install --namespace codacy --version 4.8.3 nginx-ingress ingress-nginx/ingress-nginx -f values-nginx.yaml
     ```

-!!! warning
-  Fixing recently disclosed Nginx vulnerabilities ([CVE-2022-4886](https://github.com/kubernetes/ingress-nginx/issues/10570), [CVE-2023-5043](https://github.com/kubernetes/ingress-nginx/issues/10571), [CVE-2023-5044](https://github.com/kubernetes/ingress-nginx/issues/10572)) requires installing chart version 4.8.3, or later, and enabling `enableAnnotationValidations` as in [`values-nginx.yaml`](../values-files/values-nginx.yaml).
-This upgrade can also be applied to supported Codacy Self-Hosted versions before v13.0.

-  If a custom configuration distinct from [`values-nginx.yaml`](../values-files/values-nginx.yaml) was used instead, please access the aforementioned documentation on how to apply a suitable fix.
-Please consider components outside Codacy’s installation scope, relying on this Nginx ingress, could be negatively impacted by such chart upgrade.

-  According to Nginx [official documentation](https://github.com/kubernetes/ingress-nginx/tree/helm-chart-4.8.3#supported-versions-table) only Kubernetes versions 1.25 to 1.28 are supported.
-However, we have carefully tested our product on currently supported Kubernetes versions, using Nginx chart 4.8.3, and the installation is functional in accordance to our quality assurance standards.

 ## Uninstalling the Amazon EKS cluster

 !!! warning